lucasjellema/docs/daprdocs/content/en/reference/api/state_api.md

 When a strong consistency hint is attached, a state store should:

 * For read requests, the state store should return the most up-to-date data consistently across replicas.
-* For write/delete requests, the state store should synchronisely replicate updated data to configured quorum before completing the write request.
+* For write/delete requests, the state store should synchronously replicate updated data to configured quorum before completing the write request.

 ### Example - Complete options request example